IIlllII/bitbreeds-webrtc/README.md

 - Fix SCTP to something sane (right now it is my own hack of a thing)
 - Figure out why I trigger bad congestion/flow control response in browsers (see SCTP issue above)
 - Look into async DTLS some more
-- Scale down the excessive (but very practical) amount copying.
+- Scale down the excessive (but very practical) amount of copying.